Endpoint Vulnerability

 Charts

-- Device health: Allows you to easily understand the percentage of devices in your environment that are in Good, Moderate or Poor health.
-The device health is calculated using the risk score.
+- Device health: Allows you to easily understand the percentage of devices in your environment that are in Good, Moderate, Poor, or Unknown health.
+The device health is calculated using the risk score, described under Device Summary.

 - Last scanned: Classifies the number of days since devices were last scanned.
 Endpoints in your organization that are healthy will make a best effort to report their status frequently.
 The process is fully automatic and is triggered by various patching and system events.
 Healthy endpoints will almost always report their status in less than seven days.
 Any endpoint that has not reported its status within the last seven days likely has some sort of issue that is preventing it from reporting and should be investigated.